THE ‘DASH’ OF LIFE!

 “He was despised and rejected by men; a man of sorrows, and acquainted with grief… Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
 But he was wounded [pierced] for our transgressions, he was bruised for our iniquities; upon him was the chastisement that made us whole, and with his stripes [or also translate from Hebrew as ‘in fellowship with him’] we are healed” (Isaiah 53:3-5).

 Three pieces of matzah are placed in a special bag with three sections.
 (One can also use four cloth napkins discreetly pinned together.)

-Three can represent our forefathers Abraham, Isaac (who lay himself on the altar and was prepared to be sacrificed) and Jacob; also, the unity of the Godhead – the Father, the Son (who indeed lay down his life as the perfect sacrifice) and the Holy Spirit.
+Three can represent our forefathers Abraham, Isaac (who lay himself on the altar and was prepared to be sacrificed) and Jacob.

 Brief Overview of the Fifteen Steps of the Seder

 1. KADESH – means to ‘sanctify’ or ‘to set apart’.
 The Kiddush blessing is recited over a cup of wine to indicate that we are setting ourselves apart, as well as this special time, for God’s purposes.
-We focus our minds on the remembrance of the first miraculous salvation at the Exodus from Egypt and the powerful, equally miraculous salvation performed by God in the provision of the ultimate Passover Lamb, His beloved Son, Yeshua.
+We focus our minds on the remembrance of the miracles of salvation at the Exodus from Egypt.

 3. KARPAS – The blessing for food is recited and the green vegetable (parsley or celery) is dipped in the salt water and eaten.
 The simple vegetable is a sign of humility and the water symbolizes tears of repentance.
 The journey to new life and holiness must begin with repentance and a humble heart.